dashpay/docs/docs/user/wallets/dashcore/installation-macos.rst

 wallet for macOS.
 The guide is written for macOS Sierra, but the steps should be similar for other versions.

-This guide describes how to download, install and encrypt the Dash Core wallet for macOS.
-The guide is written for macOS Sierra, but the steps should be similar for other versions.

 Downloading the Dash Core wallet
 --------------------------------